Using Cypress and Google Lighthouse for Performance Testing

 You can also pass in a custom configuration to update the metric scores.
 Here is a code snippet on how you can pass custom configurations in cypress-audit.

-I highly recommend that you have a read through cypress-audit and Lighthouse CLI’s documentation to understand what other configurations can be modified.
+I highly recommend that you read through cypress-audit and Lighthouse CLI’s documentation to understand what other configurations can be modified.
 Alternatively, check out my blog post, Web Performance Testing with Google Lighthouse, for a more in-depth explanation.

 Final Thoughts